ctools/ctools/doc/source/user_manual/getting_started/quickstart.rst

 Doing an unbinned analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-As gamma-ray events are rare, the counts cubes generated by ctbin will in
+As gamma-ray events are rare, the counts cubes generated by :ref:`ctbin`
-general be sparse, having many empty pixels, in particular at high energies.
+will in general be sparse, having many empty pixels, in particular at
+high energies.
 An alternative analysis technique consists of working directly on the event
 list without binning the events in a counts cube.
 We will see the benefit of
-such an analysis later once you re-run ctlike in unbinned mode.
+such an analysis later once you re-run :ref:`ctlike` in unbinned mode.

 For unbinned analysis you first have to define the data space region over
 which the analysis is done.
-This is similiar to the ctbin step in binned
+This is similiar to the :ref:`ctbin` step for
-analysis where you defined the size of the counts cube, the energy range, and
+a binned analysis where you defined the size of the counts cube, the energy
-the time interval.
-For unbinned analysis you have no such thing as a counts
+range, and the time interval.
+For unbinned analysis you have no such thing
-cube, but you have to define over which region of the data space the selected
+as a counts cube, but you have to define over which region of the data space
-events are spread (because the ctools have to integrate over this region to
+the selected events are spread (because the ctools have to integrate over
-compute the total number of predicted events in the data space that you
+this region to compute the total number of predicted events in the data space
-analyse).
-Furthermore, you have to define what energy range is covered, and
+that you analyse).
+Furthermore, you have to define what energy range is
-what time interval is spanned by the data.
-All this is done by the executable
+covered, and what time interval is spanned by the data.
+All this is done
-ctselect, which replaces the ctbin step in an unbinned analysis.
+by the :ref:`ctselect` tool, which replaces the :ref:`ctbin` step in an
+unbinned analysis.

-ctselect performs an event selection by choosing only events within a given
+:ref:`ctselect` performs an event selection by choosing only events within
-region-of-interest (ROI), within a given energy band, and within a given
+a given region-of-interest (ROI), within a given energy band, and within a
-time interval from the input event list.
+given time interval from the input event list.
 The ROI is a circular region on
 the sky, for which you define the centre (in celestial coordinates) and the
 radius.
 Such a circular ROI is sometimes also called an acceptance cone.
 The
 following example shows how to run ctselect:

 .. code-block:: bash